diy/open-sourcerer/script.md

 ### Clone the Repo
 3. We want to tell Git to go to the place on the internet where Github is storing our forked files and clone them to where we are right now inside of the myCode folder.
 Each repo on github has an address for its location.
 You'll see it following the HTTP and SSH buttons near the top middle of the page.
 Click on HTTP, this is the address you'll use.

 **Pro tip** the http address will look like this: https://github.com/YOURUSERNAME/open-sourcerer.
 If you add your user name and the @ symbol before the word 'github', you won't have to enter it in so much later on.
 That will make the address look like this: https://YOURUSERNAME@github.com/YOURUSERNAME/open-sourcerer.
-By default this will be our fork's *origin* and *master branch*.
+By default our fork's name is *origin* and it is on the *master branch*.

 > screenshot of SSH addie